tay-bird/birdnest-aboutme/projects.rst

 Skybird
 -------

-Skybird was a simple web protal for personal servers.
+Skybird was a simple web portal for personal servers.
 It provided an email and calendar interface, local file management, and server stats dashboards.

 I worked on this project in late 2014 to try my hand web development and hosting,